huggingface/blog/bertin.md

 Please refer to the [repository](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/main/evaluation) for training scripts for downstream tasks.

-Our first test, tagged [`beta`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/beta), refers to an initial experiment using `Stepwise` on 128 sequence length and trained for 210k steps with a small `factor` set to 10 (the repository [`flax-community/bertin-roberta-large-spanish`](https://huggingface.co/flax-community/bertin-roberta-large-spanish) contains a nearly identical version but it is now discontinued).
-During the community event, the Barcelona Supercomputing Center (BSC) in association with the National Library of Spain released RoBERTa base and large models trained on 200M documents (570GB) of high quality private data using 100 nodes with 48 CPU cores of the MareNostrum 4 supercomputer during 96h.
-At the end of the process they were left with 2TB of clean data at the document level that were further cleaned up to the final 570GB.
+Our first model, tagged [`beta`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/beta), refers to an initial experimental model using `Stepwise` perplexity sampling on 128 sequence length and trained for 210k steps with a small `factor` set to 10 (the repository [`flax-community/bertin-roberta-large-spanish`](https://huggingface.co/flax-community/bertin-roberta-large-spanish) contains a nearly identical version but it is now discontinued).
+During the time frame of the community event, the Barcelona Supercomputing Center (BSC) in association with the National Library of Spain released RoBERTa base and large models trained on 200M documents (570GB) of high quality private data using 100 nodes with 48 CPU cores of the MareNostrum 4 supercomputer during 96 hours.
 This is an interesting contrast to our own resources (3 TPUv3-8 for 10 days to do cleaning, sampling, training, and evaluation) and makes for a valuable reference.
 The BSC team evaluated our early release of the model [`beta`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/beta) and the results can be seen in Table 1.

 Our final models were trained on a different number of steps and sequence lengths and achieved different—higher—masked-word prediction accuracies.
 Despite these limitations it is interesting to see the results they obtained using the early version of our model.
 Note that some of the datasets used for evaluation by BSC are not freely available, therefore it was not possible for us to replicate the figures.

 <figure>

 <caption>Table 1.
-Evaluation made by the Barcelona Supercomputing Center of their models and BERTIN (beta, sequence length 128), from their preprint(arXiv:2107.07253).</caption>
+Evaluation made by the Barcelona Supercomputing Center of their models and BERTIN (beta, sequence length 128), from their preprint (arXiv:2107.07253).</caption>

 | Dataset     | Metric   | RoBERTa-b | RoBERTa-l | BETO   | mBERT  | BERTIN (beta) |
 |-------------|----------|-----------|-----------|--------|--------|--------|